-2.3.5.5 Grounding the enclosure
+2.3.4.5 Grounding the enclosure

-All devices feature an extra grounding point on the rear side, as depicted in the figure to the right, also marked as "7" or "8" in "1.8.4.
-Views".
+The devices feature an additional grounding point on the rear side, as depicted in the figure to the right (also marked as "7" in "1.8.4.
+Views").

-For reasons of safety for people working with the device which, amongst other measures, is achieved by keeping the leakage current as low as possible, the enclosure must be grounded.
-It requires a separate protective earth line (PE), being connected to the grounding point.
-The cross section of that line must be at least the same as with the ground conductor in the AC supply cable.
+For reasons of safety for people working with the device which, amongst other measures, is achieved by keeping the leakage current as low as possible, the enclosure can be grounded additionally to the standard grounding via the AC cable.
+It's done be laying a separate protective earth line (PE) of the same or higher cross section as in the AC cable and connected here.